walles/riff/README.md

 ## Before releasing the Rust version as the official one

-- Make a CI script and document its existence
+- Document `ci.sh`'s existence
-- Set up CI calling the CI script
-- In the CI script, add a test case verifying that our exception handler prints backtraces (should fail when stripping the release binary)
+- In `ci.sh`, add a test case verifying that our exception handler prints backtraces (should fail when stripping the release binary)
 - Document install instructions
 - Figure out cross compiling to Linux and macOS ARM (look into `cross` which uses Docker for cross compiling)